 - Your channel's RPM, also from YouTube Studio (or an industry estimate if you're not yet monetised)

-The YouTube Earnings Calculator automates the calculation below — just enter your views and RPM.
+The YouTube Earnings Calculator runs the calculation below automatically.
+Just enter your views and RPM.

 Step 1: Find Your Monthly View Count

-Open YouTube Studio, navigate to Analytics, and check your total views over the past 28 days (or a full calendar month if you prefer to align with a billing cycle).
-Use actual recent data rather than an old or projected figure for the most accurate estimate.
+Open YouTube Studio, go to Analytics, and check total views over the past 28 days, or a full calendar month if you'd rather match a billing cycle.
+Use recent actual data rather than an old or projected number if you want the estimate to hold up.

 Step 2: Find or Estimate Your RPM

-If you're a monetised YouTube Partner, find your actual RPM in the Revenue tab of YouTube Studio's Analytics.
-If you're not yet monetised, use a niche-appropriate industry estimate — finance and technology channels often see RPM in the higher range, while general entertainment content tends toward the lower range.
+Monetised Partners can find their actual RPM in the Revenue tab of YouTube Studio's Analytics.
+If you're not monetised yet, use a niche-appropriate industry estimate.
+Finance and technology channels tend to sit at the higher end, while general entertainment content usually lands lower.

 Step 3: Calculate Gross Ad Revenue